SpongeBob SquarePants: Plankton's Robotic Revenge

-SpongeBob SquarePants: Plankton's Robotic Revenge is an action-adventure platform video game developed by Behaviour Interactive and published by Activision, based on the SpongeBob SquarePants series by Nickelodeon; in the game, players control SpongeBob, Patrick, Squidward, Mr. Krabs and Sandy as they attempt to stop Plankton from stealing the Krabby Patty formula; it was released on October 11, 2013 in North America for the PlayStation 3, Xbox 360, Wii, Wii U, Nintendo DS and Nintendo 3DS.
+SpongeBob SquarePants: Plankton's Robotic Revenge is a 2013 action-adventure platform video game developed by Behaviour Interactive and published by Activision, based on the SpongeBob SquarePants series by Nickelodeon; in the game, players control SpongeBob, Patrick, Squidward, Mr. Krabs and Sandy as they attempt to stop Plankton from stealing the Krabby Patty formula; it was released on October 11, 2013, in North America for the PlayStation 3, Xbox 360, Wii, Wii U, Nintendo DS and Nintendo 3DS.

 Previous SpongeBob games were published by THQ, who had the license since 2001, but following their liquidation on January 23, 2013, Activision took over the license.
 Upon release, Plankton's Robotic Revenge was met with generally negative reviews, with many criticizing the gameplay as boring and repetitive.

 Gameplay

 Players can purchase and upgrade their weapons of choice.
 The PlayStation 3, Xbox 360 and Wii versions of the game feature four-player co-op, whilst the Wii U version allows for an additional fifth player when using a GamePad with four other controllers.
 Portable versions are solely single-player games.
 The playable characters include SpongeBob, Patrick, Squidward, Sandy, and Mr. Krabs.